FlyableDev/FlyableDoc/docs/README.md

 # Welcome to Flyable's docs!

-Flyable is the tool that will make your Python code run faster while enabling you to build the back-end of your desktop and web apps.
+Flyable is the tool that will make your Python code run faster.
+As a developer this will help you iterate faster and build better software.
+As an organization it will help you cut operating exepenses (cloud bills for exemple).

 ## How is the documentation structured